exasol/public-knowledgebase/Environment-Management/monitoring-of-an-exasol-database.md

 **Details of the graphic:** Line diagram

-**Important:** In the BI Tool we have placed a trend line on the development of the curves for a better overview.
+**Important:** In the BI Tool, we have placed a trend line on the development of the curves for a better overview.
 The Data is filtered on the COMMAND_CLASS "DQL", EXECUTION_MODE = "EXECUTE" and SUCCESS.

 ![](images/DURATION_EXECUTED.png)